Nation of Islam: White rule and antisemitic conspiracism

-In the Nation's teachings, the ruling Allah permitted the white race to rule the Earth for 6000 years.
-The whites subsequently began to dominate the world, using treacherous tactics that the Nation calls "tricknology".
-The group maintains that the ruling Allahs allowed this so that black people would discover humanity's inner potential for evil and learn how to defeat it, thus enabling them to realize their inner divine capacity.
-According to this teaching, the period of white rule came to an end in 1914.
+The NOI teaches that the ruling Allah permitted the white race to rule the Earth for 6000 years, a period which ended in 1914.
+It maintains that the ruling Allahs allowed this so that black people would discover humanity's inner potential for evil and learn how to defeat it, thus enabling them to realize their inner divine capacity.

-During the era of white rule, the Nation states, the whites enslaved the Tribe of Shabazz, shipping many of them to the Americas through the Atlantic slave trade.
+During the era of white rule, the Nation states, the whites enslaved the Tribe of Shabazz, shipping many of them to the Americas.
 The NOI claims that most enslaved blacks forgot their true names, their Arabic language, and their Muslim identity, instead embracing Christianity, which the Nation labels "white man's religion".
-The group deems Christianity a tool of white supremacy used to subjugate black people, and expresses the belief that the oppressed (African Americans) and the oppressors (European Americans) cannot share the same god.
-The Nation claims that in their enslaved state, black people have lost their morality by engaging in sinful behaviour such as fornication and drinking alcohol, something encouraged by the whites.
-In making this argument, the NOI equates the United States with the city of Babylon as presented in the Bible.

-The Nation thus understands the modern subjugation of African Americans as part of an ancient white conspiracy.
-The group interprets many of the problems facing African Americans in this light; Farrakhan for instance claimed that the white establishment encouraged a black gang culture to provide an excuse for the police killing of black youths, that they flooded black-majority areas with drugs, and that they created AIDS to exterminate black people.
-The Nation is also critical of US aggression towards countries with non-white and Muslim majorities, and in keeping with its ethos has adopted an anti-Zionist position regarding Israel.
+The Nation claims that in their enslaved state, black people began engaging in sinful behavior such as fornication and drinking alcohol, something encouraged by the whites.
+The group interprets many of the problems facing African Americans in this framework; Farrakhan for instance claimed that the white establishment encouraged a black gang culture to provide an excuse for the police killing of black youths, that they flooded black-majority areas with drugs, and that they created AIDS to exterminate black people.
+In making this argument, the NOI equates the United States with the city of Babylon, which the Christian Bible presents as a symbol of oppression.